Why Secondary Markets Are the Biggest Real Estate Opportunity (2026)

 Not every asset class translates well to smaller markets.
 The ones that thrive share characteristics: lower build costs, local demand drivers, and limited competition.

-Warehouse and contractor bayssucceed where there's an active trades and small business community.
-Markets with higher business density relative to population often have contractors, landscapers, and service providers competing for limited industrial space.
-For a deeper look at these signals, see Reading Demand Signals for Warehouse Space.
+Succeeds where there's an active trades and small business community.
+Higher business density relative to population = contractors, landscapers, and service providers competing for limited industrial space.
+Read the demand signal guide →

-Flex commercial and storefront space works in markets with above-average income and an active Main Street economy.
-Think yoga studios, coffee shops, salons, and professional services — businesses that need affordable, accessible space.
+Works in markets with above-average income and an active Main Street economy — yoga studios, coffee shops, salons, and professional services that need affordable, accessible space.

 Screening at Scale